MUWCLASS/MUWCLASS/README.md

 * conda create -n muwclass python=3.9

-* run 'bash install-packages.sh' under ciao environment to install all required packages
+* run 'bash install-packages.sh' under muwclass environment to install all required packages

 * clone the [NWAY package](https://github.com/JohannesBuchner/nway) to your local desktop and change the nway_dir variable in nway_match.py line 25 to the directory where you clone the nway package